sumcumo/raspberrypi_images/README.md

 # raspberrypi_images

+##THIS IS WIP - the USB image is not included at the moment!

 ## Introduction

 This repositories contains scripts for flashing a SD card and an USB flash drive for the usage with a